wp-plugins/restaurant-manager/readme.txt

 Create menu courses and assign the meal to the courses and menus.

+**New Extensions Available Download Now**

+View the add-ons screen in your Restaurant Manager plugin menu for new extensions

 **MailChimp Support**

 - MailChimp Support has now arrived.
 Allow your users to subscribe to your MailChimp email list when they book a table.
 [Download MailChimp Support](http://www.syntaxthemes.co.uk/shop/restaurant-mailchimp-subscribe/ "MailChimp Support").